Echizen, Fukui: Pre-modern history

 Echizen is part of ancient Echizen Province, and was the location of the provincial capital and provincial temple of the province from the Nara period onwards.
 During the Nanboku-chō period, a number of battles were fought, and numerous castles were built during this time.
 Shiba Takatsune, who supported the Northern during the war, fought with Yoshisada Nitta in the Battle of the Hino River.
 Shiba lost the battle, and fled north to Asuwa Castle in Fukui.
 Nitta pursued him but was defeated and killed at the Sieges of Kuromaru.
 Shiba returned to Echizen-Fuchū and conquered both Fuchū Castle and Ōtaki Castle.
 The outcome of the war between the Northern and the Southern Courts was decided around Echizen.
 Today a plaque marking the site of Shinzenkōji Castle can be seen at Shōgaku-ji temple in Echizen, and remains of other castles can be found throughout the city.
 In the Sengoku period, the area prospered under the leadership of the Asakura clan, based at Ichijōdani, near modern Fukui city.
 The Asakura were defeated by Oda Nobunaga, who divided the area among his generals Fuwa Mitsuharu, Sassa Narimasa, and Maeda Toshiie.
 Part of Sassa Narimasa's castle, Komaru Castle, still stands today.
 Maeda Toshiie took residence in Echizen-Fuchū Castle, on the current location of the Echizen city hall.
 Fuwa Mitsuharu took charge of Ryūmon-ji Castle, whose stone foundations and parts of the moat can be seen today at Ryūmon-ji temple.

-After the Battle of Sekigahara, the victorious Tokugawa Ieyasu awarded all of Echizen Province to his second son, Yūki Hideyasu, who what became Fukui Domain ruled from Fukui Castle He changed his name to Matsudaira, and the Matsudaira remained in control of the area until the end of the Edo period.
+After the Battle of Sekigahara, the victorious Tokugawa Ieyasu awarded all of Echizen Province to his second son, Yūki Hideyasu, who ruled what became Fukui Domain from Fukui Castle.
+He changed his name to Matsudaira, and the Matsudaira remained in control of the area until the end of the Edo period.

 At the start of Fukui Domain, Honda Tomimasa, highly trusted by Tokugawa Ieyasu, was appointed as Hideyasu's karō.
 Honda received a small piece of land and became governor of Echizen-Fuchū.
 Devastated by years of war, Echizen-Fuchū had lost its castles, roads, and buildings, and Honda is responsible for a major reconstruction of the area.
 He rebuilt the roads, walls, and buildings, as well as irrigation systems connected to the Hino river.
 Honda started the industries that still make up Echizen's base economy: blades, textiles, and industrial machinery.
 The Honda clan ruled the Echizen-Fuchū area for nine generations, until the Meiji Restoration.
 Their graves can be seen at the temple of Ryūsen-ji in Echizen.